dennuguyen/sumoltaneous-equations/README.md

 - Maximise torque output from motors.
 - Maximise friction between tyres and dohyo.
 - Maximise mass.
+- Max base dimensions is 250 mm x 250 mm.
+- Max weight is 1.5 kg.
+- Must not use additional motors.
+- Must use motors, wheels, and battery provided in the kit.

 ## Work Breakdown Structure